All Products

 Command description

-• index_name: the name of the vector index.
+• index_name: The name of the vector index.

-• timestamp: a UNIX timestamp accurate to the second.
-If the specified timestamp is earlier than the current time, the key expires immediately.
+• timestamp: A UNIX timestamp in seconds.
+If the timestamp is in the past, the key expires immediately.

 Example

-TVS.HPEXPIREAT index_name0 key2 1691466981
+TVS.HEXPIREAT index_name0 key2 1691466981

 (integer) 1